jzuhone/pyxsim/doc/source/installing.rst

 Installing
 ----------

-pyXSIM can be installed using pip. pip will attempt to download the dependencies and install them, if they are not already installed in your Python distribution.
-For an easy installation of the dependencies, using a Python package distribution is recommended.
-For example, using the `Anaconda Python Distribution <https://store.continuum.io/cshop/anaconda/>`_:
+pyXSIM can be installed in a few different ways.
+The simplest way is via the conda package if you have the `Anaconda Python Distribution <https://store.continuum.io/cshop/anaconda/>`_:

 .. code-block:: bash

-    [~]$ conda install yt astropy h5py
+    [~]$ conda install -c jzuhone pyxsim

-Installing these three should be sufficient to get the remaining dependencies.
-In either case, install pyXSIM using pip:
+The second way to install pyXSIM is via pip. pip will attempt to download the dependencies and install them, if they are not already installed in your Python distribution:

 .. code-block:: bash

     [~]$ pip install pyxsim

-If you have a different Python distribution than Anaconda, using ``pip install`` will also install all of the requisite dependencies.

 Alternatively, to install into your Python distribution from `source <http://github.com/jzuhone/pyxsim>`_: